jyhong836/jyhong.gitlab.io/content/publication/datafree_backdoor2023icml/index.md

 # Summary.
 An optional shortened abstract.
 summary: We uncover the security risk of data-free distillation from a poisoned teacher and propose the first countermeasure.

-tags: ["Backdoor", "Data-free Distillation", "Selected"]
+tags: ["Backdoor", "Data-free Distillation", "Federated Learning", "Private Edge-Cloud Collaboration", "Selected", "Security"]

 # Display this page in the Featured widget?
 featured: false